darshon-crudup/dcrudup76.github.io/102/read01.md

 Jeckly is an open source tool that helps you generate text files which helps you create websites.

-GitHub can automatically can build and deploy your website.
+GitHub can automatically build and deploy your website.

 Using the automatic page generator you can develop your site with pre-built themes.